German 391: German for Reading Knowledge

 If you would like more detailed and/or alternative explanations of (and exercises in) German grammar at an advanced level, I recommend this book: Handbuch zur deutschen Grammatik.
 Ed.
 J. Rankin, L. Wells.
 Houghton Mifflin (latest edition).
 Like the Zorach/Melin book, it is intended primarily for students who are learning how to write (not just read) German, but nevertheless you may find it very handy.

-Here are two online learning guides which guide you step-by-step to gain skill in diagramming the structure of complex English sentences.
+Below are links to two resources which guide you step-by-step to gain skill in diagramming the structure of complex English sentences.
 Many of the concepts there will be things you can apply exactly the same way to reading German.
 This will really help you to visualize the meaningful relationships between the phrases of a sentence, and how to retain those meaningful relationships while writing your translations, such as when you need to change the word order of a sentence without losing or corrupting its meaning:

-- Diagramming Sentences: Visualizing their Basic Parts by Monica Orozco.
+- Diagramming Sentences: Visualizing their Basic Parts by Monica Orozco (a PDF download, not a Web page).

 - Sentence Diagrams by Eugene R. Moutoux.